Air pollution and frequently asked questions

 The CAZ (Clean Air Zone) is due to come into effect in 2021.
 The aim is to ensure the majority of exemption applications received before the launch date are processed beforehand.
 Confirmation of successful or unsuccessful exemption applications will be provided to applicants in advance of the launch.
 It is important to note that your vehicle will not be registered as exempt until you receive confirmation from us.
 We recommend applying as soon as possible to ensure your application can be processed ahead of the launch as we expect demand to increase nearer the time.

 Can I apply for multiple exemptions?

 Yes if you are the registered keeper of more than one non-compliant vehicle, you can apply for an exemption for each vehicle.
-This needs to be done on separate residents.
+This is subject to the exemption type, not applicable to all exemptions.